openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - YouTube ID of the video being watched (for example, FU3fCJNs94Y).
    * - ``currentTime``
      - float
-     - Time the video was played at, in seconds.
+     - Time the video was played, in seconds.
    * - ``speed``
      - string
      - Video speed in use: '0.75', '1.0', '1.25', '1.50'.